People

 Jeffrey Hughes, M.S.

-Jeff is a fifth-year doctoral student working in Dr. Amy Gentzler’s I.D.E.A Lab.
+Jeff is a sixth-year doctoral student working in Dr. Amy Gentzler’s I.D.E.A Lab.
 He graduated from Shippensburg University of Pennsylvania with a B.A in Psychology in 2016 and an M.S in Psychological Science in 2018.
 He is interested in the effects of social media use on well-being, and how browsing social media influences adolescents’ and emerging adults’ happiness.
 In his free time he enjoys listening to music, biking, and cooking.

-Matthew Johnston
+Matty Johnston

 Avneet Batra

-Avneet is a second-year International graduate student from India.
+Avneet is a third-year graduate student from India.
 She completed her B.A. and M.A. in Psychology from University of Delhi.
 Her broader areas of interests include understanding parent-child relations and she is specifically interested in parenting.
 Apart from her academic interests, she enjoys reading poetry, hiking and listening to music.

 Undergraduate Students